 One thing every aspiring sports bettor should understand is how to calculate basic probability.
 When given a list of independent events you need to know that the odds of all of those events occurring is the individual probabilities multiplied by each other.
-That’s basic enough, it’s basic parlay math.
-The odds of not all those events occurring is the inverse, 1 – that combined probability.
+That’s basic enough.
+It’s basic parlay math.
+The odds of not all those events occurring is the inverse, 1-(the combined probability).
 That simple knowledge goes a long way to solving a lot of these March Madness prop bets.

-For instance, let’s start with that popular upset prop: Will a #12 seed beating a #5 seed?
-We could solve for the probability that all #5’s win their first round games.
-In doing so, the inverse of that will be the probability at least one #12 seed pulls the upset.
-First, let’s get the individual probabilities by finding the sharpest line on the four #5 v. #12 matchups.
+For instance, let’s start with that popular upset prop: Will a No. 12 seed beat a No. 5 seed?
+We could solve for the probability that all No. 5’s win their first round games.
+In doing so, the inverse of that will be the probability at least one No. 12 seed pulls the upset.
+First, let’s get the individual probabilities by finding the sharpest line on the four No. 5 v.
+No. 12 matchups.

 Using The Unabated Line

-The Unabated Line is a new feature on the our Game Odds Screen.
-It is a expertly cultivated vig-free blend of odds from the sharpest market making sportsbook.
+The Unabated Line is, of course, our expertly cultivated vig-free blend of odds from the sharpest market-making sportsbooks.
 We’ve talked before about how market makers vary by sport.
-The blend is tailored to the College Basketball market.
+The blend is tailored to the college basketball market.
 If you don’t already have the Unabated Line on your odds screen.
 Click the settings icon in the top right and enable it.

 Using the Unabated Line we get the vig-free moneyline for each matchup.
 I’ve then converted the favorite price to probability listed to the right of each matchup.
 From here we’re using basic probability.
-The probability of all four #5’s winning their first round games is:
+The probability of all four No. 5’s winning their first round games is:

-Therefore, the probability that at least one #12 seed pulls off an upset is 1 – (25.99%) = 74.01%.
+Therefore, the probability that at least one No. 12 seed pulls off an upset is 1 – (16.2%) = 83.8%, or -517.
 Taking a quick survey of available lines, it appears the sportsbooks also understand basic probability.

 Where you are more likely to find some value is in a probability exercise that requires you calculate out a probability that includes a permutation.
-For instance, what are the odds of exactly TWO #12 seeds pulling the upset?
-To solve for this, we calculate the odds of each permutation of two #12’s winning.
+For instance, what are the odds of exactly TWO No. 12 seeds pulling the upset?
+To solve for this, we calculate the odds of each permutation of two No. 12’s winning.
 You can step through this manually in your head by assigning a letter to each of them:

 The formula for calculating the number of combinations is: